 - Contact the practice’s data controller via email

-- Doctors’ surgeries are data controllers for the data they hold about their patients
+- Doctors’ surgeries are data controllers for the data they hold about their patient.

 You may have the right to demand that this record is not shared with anyone who is not involved in the provision of your direct healthcare.
 If you wish to enquire further as to your rights in respect of not sharing information on this record, then please contact our Data Protection Officer.

-How the NHS use your information - National Data opt-out
+19 How the NHS use your Information – National Data Opt-out

 The Practice is one of many organisations working in the health and care system to improve care for patients and the public.

 Whenever you use a health or care service, such as attending Accident & Emergency or using Community Care services, important information about you is collected in a patient record for that service.
 Collecting this information helps to ensure you get the best possible care and treatment.

 The information collected about you when you use these services can also be used and provided to other organisations for purposes beyond your individual care, for instance to help with: